 Other Defenses to Misappropriation Claims: Some other defenses asserted in lawsuits involving trade secrets include the statute of limitations and laches.
 Both defenses relate to the promptness of the plaintiff in bringing the misappropriation lawsuit.
 The statute of limitations constitutes the deadline for commencing a lawsuit.
 Although the UTSA establishes a three-year period to commence a lawsuit, many states have amended this provision so that the deadline varies between three and five years.
 Generally, this limitation period commences at the point the plaintiff knew or should have known of the misappropriation based on the exercise of reasonable diligence.
 The related defense of laches allows a defense to be asserted based on prejudice suffered by the defendant because of the failure of the plaintiff to promptly assert his or her rights.
 A judge might determine that a plaintiff’s claim should be barred by laches if the plaintiff allows the defendant to use the alleged trade secret for a period and creates the impression the plaintiff will not take action.

 Mandour & Associates – Intellectual Property Lawyers

 At Mandour & Associates, Intellectual property is more than a practice area—it is our practice.
-We are driven to help our clients make IP a profit center for the company.
+Our intellectual property lawyers are driven to help our clients make IP a profit center for the company.
+We have offices conveniently located in Los Angeles‚ Orange County‚ and San Diego.
+If you are located outside southern California‚ we litigate throughout the country.
 If you are dealing with an infringement issue, our intellectual property lawyers will aggressively defend your rights.